| |

 Discover Pass Exemptions and Exceptions

-• If you are camping or renting overnight accommodations, including vacation houses, environmental learning centers, yurts, and cabins, you will not need a Discover Pass for access to the state park where you are staying for the duration of your stay.
-If you visit other state parks in the area or other state recreation lands managed by WDFW or DNR, a Discover Pass will be required.
+1. If you are camping or renting overnight accommodations, including vacation houses, and cabins, you will not need a Discover Pass for access to the state park where you are staying for the duration of your stay.

 Washington State Parks offers several “free days” when a Discover Pass is not required to visit a state park.
 Following are the 2021 State Parks free days: